How Do Courts Decide Who Is at Fault in a Motor Vehicle Accident?

 Here’s a curve-ball: if ICBC decided internally that you weren’t at fault in your accident, and then you seek compensation through a personal injury claim, ICBC may claim there is liability against you.
 When it suits ICBC, they don’t even follow their own internal determination on liability!
 This illustrates why we think many people injured in motor vehicle accidents benefit from retaining a lawyer who works solely in their interest.

-If you’ve been injured in a motor vehicle accident, before you make a claim with ICBC, contact our personal injury lawyers at Spraggs Law to arrange a no-obligation consultation.
-We can help protect your interests and talk through your options so you can make an informed decision.
+If you’ve been injured in a motor vehicle accident, before you make a claim with ICBC, contact our personal injury lawyers at Spraggs Law to arrange a free, no-obligation consultation.
+We can help protect your interests and discuss your options with you so that you can make an informed decision.
 Our team of lawyers are highly skilled and experienced in dealing with personal injury claims and ICBC.
 We’ll help you get the benefits you’re entitled to.